Kingsley Wood: Member of Parliament

 Wood was elected to Parliament as a Conservative in the "khaki election" of 1918.
 His constituency, Woolwich West, was marginal, but he represented it for the rest of his life.
 Before being elected, he had attracted notice by advocating the establishment of a Ministry of Health; after the election he was appointed Parliamentary Private Secretary (an unpaid assistant to a minister, a traditional first rung on the political ladder) to the first Minister of Health, Christopher Addison.

 After the collapse of the coalition government in 1922, Wood was offered no post in the Conservative government formed by Bonar Law.
 As a backbencher, Wood successfully introduced the Summer Time Bill of 1924.
 This measure, passed in the teeth of opposition from the agricultural lobby, provided for a permanent annual summer time period of six months from the first Sunday in April to the first Sunday in October.

-When Baldwin succeeded Law in 1924, Wood was appointed Parliamentary Secretary to the Ministry of Health, as junior minister to Neville Chamberlain.
+When Baldwin formed his second government in 1924, Wood was appointed Parliamentary Secretary to the Ministry of Health, as junior minister to Neville Chamberlain.
 The two served at the Ministry of Health from 11 November 1924 to 4 June 1929, becoming friends and firm political allies.
 They worked closely together on local government reform, including a radical updating of local taxation, the "rates", based on property values.
 Wood's political standing was marked by his appointment as a civil commissioner during the general strike of 1926, and, unusually for a junior minister, as a privy councillor in 1928.
 In 1930 he was elected as the first chairman of the executive committee of the National Union of Conservative and Unionist Associations.

 When the National Government was formed by Ramsay MacDonald in 1931, Wood was made Parliamentary Secretary to the Board of Education.
 After the general election of November 1931 he was promoted to the office of Postmaster General.
 The position did not entail automatic membership of the cabinet, but Wood was made a cabinet member in 1933.